Skip to Content

 Cons of Outside

-• If you’re going to leave your dog outside, they need to have a big enough area to play otherwise they’ll become restless and start to bark or howl.
+• If you’re going to leave your dog outside, they need to have a big enough area to play.
+Otherwise, they’ll become restless and start to bark or howl.
 A small yard will not be good enough.
 Neglect is just one word to describe leaving your dog outside alone for longer than four hours.
 Remember, not all German Shepherds are the same, which means that even four hours might be too long.

-German Shepherd Pups.
+German Shepherd Pups playing

-If you cannot let your dog go outside when you’re at work or elsewhere, you can still contain them to a certain area of the house.
+If you cannot let your dog go outside when you’re at work or elsewhere, you can still contain them in a certain area of the house.
 Before you make any decisions, remember that your German Shepherd will need an adequate amount of room.

 Here are a few suggestions to contain your dog inside: